peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 | `GET`          | `/authors/-/books1`   | N/A                          | `404`           | `Not Found`                    |
 | `GET`          | `/authors/one/books`  | N/A                          | `404`           | `Not Found`                    |

-In the `routes/authors.js` module, update the necessary middleware to handle above RESTful route table.
-Make sure the route handler handles the positive case case before.
+In the `routes/authors.js` module, update the router middleware to handle above RESTful route table.
+Make sure the route middleware handles the successful HTTP requests as before.

 You can run the following test suite to verify the negative cases when the middleware responds with a `400` status code.